Date of Award

 Folklorists study the active rituals between humans and deities, as well as the inactive participation between them in narrative.
 However, they do not study the active participation that comes in the form of video games between them, though with shifts in society, this new way of engaging through digital forms is widespread and accessible.
 In my research, I studied Russian and Japanese tree spirits in a variety of video games to understand this new form of engagement with ancient deities.
 These video games are Okami, The Legend of Zelda: Breath of the Wild, Black Book, and The Witcher 3: The Wild Hunt.
 Through the lens of original context and the folkloresque, I use the concepts of recontextualization and traditionalization to explain why video games are the best modern format to engage with ancient deities through world-building, active player engagement, and deity representations.

 Ziegler, Alexandria, "Making the Old New: The Recontextualization and Traditionalization of Tree Spirits in Video Games" (2022).
-All Graduate Plan B and other Reports.
+All Graduate Plan B and other Reports, Spring 1920 to Spring 2023.
 1631.

 Folklore Commons, Japanese Studies Commons, Linguistic Anthropology Commons, Other Languages, Societies, and Cultures Commons, Other Religion Commons, Russian Literature Commons, Social and Cultural Anthropology Commons

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .